ua-data7/introllms/docs/index.md

 # Prompt Engineering & AI Application deployment

-Welcome to our documentation on generative Artificial Intelligence (AI) prompt engineering and application integrations for academic research and education.
+Welcome to our documentation on generative Artificial Intelligence (AI) prompt engineering and application integration in academic research and education.

 !!!
 Success "Learning Objectives"